Food Intolerances & Allergies

 - Joint pains

 Some food intolerances are dose related and symptoms are only experienced when a personal threshold for that particular food chemical is reached.
 Previously, food additives and colourings received a lot of publicity for being the culprits.
 The reality, however, is that naturally occurring chemical substances in food can be just as much to blame for food intolerances.

-Some substances in foods need time to work themselves out of the body's system before improvement in symptoms will occur.
-Often, someone will need to take a break from certain foods to give their body a chance to heal, before slowly re-introducing the food to determine the individual's tolerance level.
-On average, this period will be about three weeks.
+Some substances in foods need time to work themselves out of the body’s system before improvement in symptoms will occur.
+Often, someone will need to take a break from certain foods to give their body a chance to heal, before slowly reintroducing the food to determine the individual’s tolerance level.
+On average, this break will be for about three weeks.

 Using current scientific research in conjunction with client’s symptoms, I limit or exclude certain foods in my client’s diets.
 Once the triggers are known, they can usually be managed by the client themselves.
 Many clients have complete resolution of their symptoms through dietary management of their food intolerances.

 Working together in 1 on 1 consultations, I can help you to work through your food allergy or food intolerance to reduce or remove your symptoms.
 Based on the results of tests or food elimination, we can create a plan that allows you to manage your diet for the healthiest you.

 Living with irritable bowel syndrome (IBS) can be incredibly debilitating.
 It’s no fun having stomach cramps while you’re out and about, or trying to put on your favourite outfit and not being able to do the buttons up properly due to bloating.